🦉

 Counterparty Risk

-Third-party partners or service providers may fail to fulfill obligations, leading to operational disruptions
+Third-party service providers or integration partners may fail to fulfill obligations, potentially causing operational disruptions, settlement delays, or financial exposure

 Sovereign Risk